havelund/daut/README.md

 Note that the error count for a super monitor includes the counts for the sub monitors recursively.

-In addition a JSON file is generated, written to the JSON file indicated by the `DautOptions.RESULT_FILE`, which has the optional value `daut-results.json`.
+In addition a JSON file is generated, written to the `.json` file indicated by the `DautOptions.RESULT_FILE`, which has the optional value `daut-results.json`.
-A snippet of this JSON file is shown below.
+This file is shown below.
+It represents a map from monitor names to instance maps.
+An instance map maps each instance id to a sequence of reports for that instance id in that monitor.

 ```json